Causes of death statistics

 Tables in this article use the following notation:

 |Value in italics||data value is forecasted, provisional or estimated and is therefore likely to change;|

 |:||not available, confidential or unreliable value.|

-Statistics on causes of death, which are among the oldest medical statistics available, provide information on developments over time and differences in causes of death between countries.
+Statistics on causes of death are among the oldest medical statistics available.
+They provide information on developments over time and differences in causes of death between countries.
 These statistics play a key role in the general information system relating to the state of health in the EU.
-They may be used to determine which preventive and medical-curative measures or which investments in research might increase the life expectancy of the population.
+They may be used to determine which preventive and medical-curative measures or which investment in research might increase the life expectancy of the population.

 Causes of death